nssharmaofficial/ImageCaption_Flickr8k/README.md

 ```

-If not done already, create specific folder 'checkpoints' in 'code' folder to store weights of trained model.
+If not done already, create specific folder 'checkpoints' and 'saved' in 'code' folder to store weights of trained model and the plot of loss & accuracy respectively.

 <br>